 - Residence Dons are primary contacts and resources, and will be available as much as possible to address concerns.
 The Dons on Duty can be dispatched through the Residence Services Desk (416-585-4524) - The Residence Services Desk is a 24 hour service desk that can provide referrals.
 Security at Victoria University can be dispatched through the Residences Services Desk (416-585-4524) - Office of the Dean of Students is able to connect and refer students to resources on campus.
-The Office is located in the Goldring Student Centre and is open Monday to Friday 9AM-5PM (416-585-4494 or vic.dean@utoronto.ca) - Toronto Police Services can be reached by dialling 911 for emergencies requiring immediate police response.
+The Office is located in the Goldring Student Centre and is open Monday to Friday 9AM-5PM (416-585-4494 or vic.dean@utoronto.ca) - U of T Campus Safety dedicated to creating a safe, secure and equitable environment for students, staff, faculty and visitors.
+Situated on the U of T